 One of the challenges for BioExcel is to provide easy access to computing and data resources through a range of workflow environments, focusing particularly on usage of the BioExcel core codes.
 The first step in this direction was a thorough analysis of the state-of-the art which identified these workflow systems to be supported by BioExcel:

 The Common Workflow Language (CWL) is a community-led specification to express portable workflow and tool descriptions, which can be executed by multiple leading workflow engine implementations.
 Unlike previous standardisation attempts, CWL has taken a pragmatic approach and focused on what most workflow systems are able to do: Execute command line tools and pass files around in a top-to-bottom pipeline.
 At the heart of CWL workflows are the tool descriptions.
 A command line is described, with parameters, input and output files, in a YAML format so they can be shared across workflows and linked to from registries like ELIXIR’s bio.tools.
 These are then combined and wired together in a second YAML file to form a workflow template, which can be executed on any of the supported implementations, repeatedly and on different platforms by specifying input files and workflow parameters.
-The CWL User Guide gives a gentle introduction to the language, while the more detailed CWL specifications formalize CWL concepts so they can be implemented by the different workflow systems.
+The CWL User Guide gives a step-by-step introduction to the language, while the more formal CWL specifications define CWL concepts so they can be implemented by the different workflow systems.
 The CWL Viewer, developed with support from BioExcel, provides a graphical visualization of CWL workflows.

 Copernicus is a peer-to-peer distributed computing platform designed for high level parallelization of statistical problems.
 It provides an easy and effective consolidation of heterogeneous compute resources, automatic resource matching of jobs against compute resources, automatic fault tolerance of distributed work, a workflow execution engine to easily define a problem and trace its results live, as well as flexible plugin facilities allowing programs to be integrated to the workflow execution engine.
 Copernicus consists of four components: the Server, the Worker, the Client and the Workflow execution engine.
 The Server is the backbone of the platform and manages projects, generates jobs (computational work units) and matches these to the best computational resource.
 Workers are programs residing on the computational resources.
 They are responsible for executing jobs and returning the results back to the Server.
 Workers can reside on any type of machine – desktops, laptops, cloud instances or a cluster environment.
 The Client is the tool for setup of projects and their monitoring.
 In fact, nothing is running on the Client ever, it only sends commands to the server.
 That way the researcher can run the Client on a laptop, fire up a project, close the laptop, open it up after some time and see the progress of the project.
 All communication between these three components is encrypted and has to be authorized.